TSCMC/TSCMC.github.io/rail-lines/mrtc-east-west-rail-line.md

 ### Lacon Railway

-[Lacon Railway](/rail-networks/lcn) owns and manages a section of MRTC rail that is being built as standalone track in a shared right-of-way (ROW) with the existing [Shin-Lacon Dongbu Line](/rail-lines/slcn-dongbu-line) and Sancheon Rapid Beta Line.
-This section that goes eastward from Dobrzanka Station is currently under construction.
+[Lacon Railway](/rail-networks/lcn) owns and manages a section of MRTC rail that has been built as standalone tracks in a shared right-of-way (ROW) with the existing [Shin-Lacon Dongbu Line](/rail-lines/slcn-dongbu-line) and Sancheon Rapid Beta Line.
+The line serves as the local service in the shared section, with both the Dongbu Line and SR Beta serving as express.
+<br>Due to the complex operating and management structure of this section, it is
+separately managed by **Dongbuline Management Corp.**, a subsidiary of Lacon.

 ## Stations